david-demainlalune/exquis_syntactic_sugar_test/readme.md

-# exquis syntactic sugar test
+# canvas live coding environment.

-Side project for the [exquis](https://github.com/gongfuio/Exquis) live coding environment, which explores the possibility of simplifying the user syntax.
-You can play around with it [here](http://david-demainlalune.github.io/exquis_syntactic_sugar_test/)
+This live coding environment exposes an html5 canvas tag.
+It is developped as a side project/test for the ["exquis"](https://github.com/gongfuio/Exquis) environment.
+It explores the possibility of simplifying the current "exquis" user syntax.

+You can play around with it [here](http://david-demainlalune.github.io/exquis_syntactic_sugar_test/).
+The code is locally persisted (localstorage).

 ## idea
 Transform user syntax of type: